lovecode1/Meta-Quest-3-with-X-Plane-12--Main/README.md

 * To install ADB on MacOS run in the terminal: `brew install android-platform-tools`
 * Open the Meta app on your phone: Devices → Your headset → Developer Mode → enable
 * Restart the headset
-* Connect the deive via USB
+* Connect the headset via USB
 * In the terminal type: `adb devices`
 * Install the APK: `adb install /path/to/apk`